gavin-peterkin/gavin-peterkin.github.io/_posts/2017-08-11-software_design.md

 I took some shortcuts when working on [splter](https://github.com/gavin-peterkin/splter), but my main hope is that when or if I decide to work on it again in a year's time, I'll still be able to figure out what the heck I was thinking.

+## Another thing
+This ended up reminding me a lot of [this youtube video](https://www.youtube.com/watch?v=bBC-nXj3Ng4) in which cryptocurrencies are explained in depth.
+My "Ledger" is actually very similar to the simplified model of a "currency" that the video starts out with where everybody trusts everyone else.